zeldaret/oot/docs/music_macro_language.md

 **.channel** *label name*

 **Description:** Defines a label for the following subsection of channel instructions.
-Note that it is considered an error if a channel label is proceeded with anything that is not a channel command.
+Note that it is considered an error if a channel label is followed with anything that is not a channel command.

 **Example:**
 ```